A Dual-level Model Predictive Control Scheme for Multi-timescale Dynamical Systems--Extended Version: D-MPC algorithm

-\end{enumerate} Thanks to the~\eqref{LLoptimiz_term_con}, at the high level the state in the next slow time instant $x^{\scriptscriptstyle[N]}(k+1)$ can be recovered by the predicted value $x^{\scriptscriptstyle[N]}(k+1|k)$, i.e., $x^{\scriptscriptstyle[N]}(k+1)=x^{\scriptscriptstyle[N]}(k+1|k)$. \begin{remark} The rationale of choosing signal $\tilde y^\ast(h)$ as the reference for the low level lies in the fact that $y_f(h)$ is expected to react promptly to respond to $\tilde y_f(kN+N)$, while $y_s(h)$ can be controlled to follow the smooth trajectory $\tilde y_s(h)$ generated from the high level. \end{remark} { \begin{remark} It is highlighted that the structure of the proposed approach is different from that of the cascade ones, see for instance~\cite{picasso2010mpc}, for the reason that in the cascade algorithm, the computed input from the high level is considered as the output reference to be tracked at the low level, while the proposed schemes utilize the control action computed from the high level, i.e., $\bar u(h)$, to generate the possible reference profile with model~\eqref{Eqn:CL} in an open-loop fashion. \end{remark} }
+where $\hat{\mathcal U}^i$ is such that $\bar{\mathcal U}\subseteq\hat{\mathcal U}^i\subseteq{\mathcal U}$, $i=h-kN$; \item the state terminal constraint } \end{enumerate} \begin{remark} The rationale of choosing signal $\tilde y^\ast(h)$ as the reference for the low level lies in the fact that $\hat y_f(h)$ is expected to react promptly to respond to $\tilde y_f(kN+N)$, while $\hat y_s(h)$ can be controlled to follow the smooth trajectory $\tilde y_s(h)$ generated from the high level. \end{remark} { \begin{remark} It is highlighted that the structure of the proposed approach is different from that of the cascade ones, see for instance~\cite{picasso2010mpc}, for the reason that in the cascade algorithm, the computed input from the high level is considered as the output reference to be tracked at the low level, while the proposed algorithms utilize the control action computed from the high level, i.e., $\bar u(h)$, to generate the possible reference profile with model~\eqref{Eqn:CL} in an open-loop fashion. \end{remark} }